Ivana Trump, Donald Trump’s first wife, dies at 73

 “It is with deep sadness that we announce the passing of our beloved mother, Ivana Trump,” her children said in a statement.
 “Our mother was an incredible woman — a force in business, a world-class athlete, a radiant beauty, and caring mother and friend.
 Ivana Trump was a survivor.
 She fled from communism and embraced this country.
 She taught her children about grit and toughness, compassion and determination.
 She will be dearly missed by her mother, her three children and ten grandchildren.”

-According to ABC News’ New York affiliate, police responded to her residence on Manhattan’s Upper East Side where she was found dead.
+According to ABC News’ New York affiliate, police responded to her residence on the Upper East Side of Manhattan, where she was found dead at the bottom of a set of stairs.

-Per ABC, her death is not considered suspicious, and police say she appears to have died of natural causes.
+ABC reported that her death is not considered suspicious, and police are investigating whether she may have fallen.
+An initial report from ABC said police believed she died of natural causes.

-Ivana Trump, née Zelníčková, was born on Feb.
-20, 1949, in Czechslovakia, and became a competitive skier.
+Ivana Trump, née Zelnickova, was born on Feb.
+20, 1949, in Czechoslovakia, and became a competitive skier.

 She then moved to Canada, working as a ski instructor and model.